vc2309/IBM-blockchain/BlockchainOverview.md

 ## Creating a BND
-- The simplest way is to use the Yoeman comand line tool to create a skeleton bnd
+- The simplest way is to use the Yoeman comand line tool to create a skeleton bnd by running `yo hyperledger-composer`

 - lib/
 - models/
 - permissions.acl
-- package.json [  contains all the metadate for bnd]
+- package.json [  contains all the metadata for bnd]
 - README.md

 ## Deploying a Business Network

-- `composer archive create` : command to make a .bna file from the bnd on disk
+- `composer archive create` : command to make a .bna file from the bnd on disk For example : `composer archive create -t dir -n .` at the network directory. -t = type
+- Once the .bna archive file is created, we need to install the network using ` composer network install --archiveFile tutorial-network@1.0.0.bna --card PeerAdmin@fabric-network`
+- To complete the deploying of the network, we must start it, using `composer network start --networkName tutorial-network --networkVersion 1.0.0 --card PeerAdmin@fabric-network --networkAdmin admin --networkAdminEnrollSecret adminpw`
-- `composer runtime install -n my-network -c PeerAdmin@fabric-network` **It is important to review the usage and structure of the Modelling Language prior to moving to the next portion**
+**It is important to review the usage and structure of the Modelling Language prior to moving to the next portion**

+- To launch the REST server, run `composer-playground`

+### Deploying networks to Hyperledger Fabric v1.1
+- In v1.1 there are members and administrators within each network.
+- Only administrators can install chaincode.
+In order to deploy a network, we must provide an identity that has admin rights.
+- *PeerAdmin* is the card which is made using the **certificate** + **private key** of the peer administrative identity.
+-

 ## Events in a Network